Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 The previously selected fiscal year is displayed.
 This field is read-only.

 - *Range from - to*
-The previously selected account range is displayed.
+The previously selected account class range is displayed.
 These fields are read-only.

 - *Date*
 The previously selected posting date is displayed.
 This field is read-only.